Vortecsmaster/EA_BuidlNOW_Crowdfunding/SRS.md

 3. Objectives
 - To provide a decentralized platform for crowdfunding as showcase application.
-- To guarantee security for both backers and Campaign creators.
+- To guarantee security for both *campaign* creators and backers.
 - To facilitate the tamper-proof management of funds.
+- To beware of Bad Bob (#BewareOfBadBob)

 3. Functional Requirements